georgeyord/dockerfiles/compose/rockmongo/README.md

-Rockmongo web-client running in Docker container using [Fig](http://www.fig.sh)
+Rockmongo web-client running in Docker container using docker-compose
 =====================================================

 ## Quick Start
- * `fig up -d` to run proxy in the background
+ * `docker-compose up -d` to run proxy in the background
  * Check the webapp is running

 ## Features